DataDog/documentation/content/en/tracing/visualization/_index.md

 ## App Analytics

-App Analytics is used to filter [Indexed spans](#analyzed-span) by user-defined tags (customer_id, error_type, app_name, etc.) or infrastructure tags.
+App Analytics is used to filter [Retained Spans](#analyzed-span) by user-defined tags (customer_id, error_type, app_name, etc.) or infrastructure tags.
 This allows deep exploration of the web requests flowing through your service along with being able to search, graph, and monitor on 100% throughput of hits, errors, and latency.
 This feature can be enabled with [automatic configuration][17].

 {{< wistia vrmqr812sz >}}

 ## Indexed span

-Indexed spans represent 100% throughput of a request and can be used to search, query, and monitor in App Analytics by the [tags](#span-tags) included on the span.
+Retained Spans represent 100% throughput of a request and can be used to search, query, and monitor in App Analytics by the [tags](#span-tags) included on the span.
 After enabling App Analytics, the tracing client analyzes an entry-point span for web services by default, with the ability to [configure additional services][18] in your application.
-For example, a Java service with 100 requests generates 100 Indexed spans from its `servlet.request` spans.
+For example, a Java service with 100 requests generates 100 Retained Spans from its `servlet.request` spans.
 If you set `DD_TRACE_ANALYTICS_ENABLED=true` the `web-store` service analyzes all `rack.request` spans and makes them available in App Analytics.
 For this example, you can graph the top 10 merchants highest latency in the 99th percentile. `merchant_name` is a user defined tag that was applied to the span in the application.

 <div class="alert alert-info">
-You can run an estimate on the number of Indexed spans that would be generated from your services with the <a href="https://app.datadoghq.com/apm/docs/trace-search">Indexed span Estimator</a>.
-After ingestion, you can filter Indexed spans from 100% to a lower percentage on a service-by-service level under <a href="https://app.datadoghq.com/apm/settings">APM settings</a>.
-This reduces billable Indexed spans.
+You can run an estimate on the number of Retained Spans that would be generated from your services with the <a href="https://app.datadoghq.com/apm/docs/trace-search">Indexed span Estimator</a>.
+After ingestion, you can filter Retained Spans from 100% to a lower percentage on a service-by-service level under <a href="https://app.datadoghq.com/apm/settings">APM settings</a>.
+This reduces billable Retained Spans.
 </div>

 ## Span tags